vic-ma/howtodismantle.github.io/_posts/2025-10-02-Peakboard-UI-Hacks-No-Match-No-Entry-Regex-Validation-Demystified.md

 ## What is Regex?

-Simply spoken, a regex is a single string that contains the rule another string (the payload) is checked against.
-For example, let's take the regex `^.{0,6}$`.
-It defines the rule that the payload's length must not exceed a maximum length of six characters.
-So the payload "Hello" is aligned with the rule `^.{0,6}$`, but the payload "Hello world" is not.
-How these regex strings or rules are defined we will learn in the next paragraph.
+A regular expression (regex) is a string that describes a text pattern.
+For example, consider this regex: `^.{0,6}$`.
+It describes a string that has between 0 and 6 characters.
+So the string `Hello` is matches the regex, but the string `Hello world` does not.

 ## Crash course regex